Lara Jill Miller

-Lara Jill Miller (born April 20, 1967) is an American actress.
-She plays Samantha "Sam" Kanisky on the 1980s sitcom Gimme a Break! and as Kathy on The Amanda Show.
+Lara Jill Miller (born April 20, 1967) is an American actress and voice actress.
+She has played Samantha "Sam" Kanisky in the 1980s sitcom Gimme a Break! and Kathy on The Amanda Show.

-She voices the title characters in Clifford's Puppy Days, The Life and Times of Juniper Lee and Henry Hugglemonster, respectively.
-She voices the character Widget in Wow!
+She voices the title characters in Clifford's Puppy Days, The Life and Times of Juniper Lee and Henry Hugglemonster, Widget in Wow!
 Wow!
 Wubbzy!, Lambie in Doc McStuffins, Fink in OK K.O.!
-Let's Be Heroes, Lisa Loud in The Loud House, and Libby Stein-Torres in The Ghost and Molly McGee, in addition to Izzie in SciGirls, Allie in Curious George, and Cat in If You Give a Mouse a Cookie.
+Let's Be Heroes, Lisa Loud in The Loud House, Julie in Hi Hi Puffy AmiYumi, Libby Stein-Torres in The Ghost and Molly McGee, Izzie in SciGirls, Allie Renkins in Curious George, and Cat in If You Give a Mouse a Cookie.